aweiner42/FlywheelControl/README.md

 - 💥 Haptic ticks for tactile feedback
 - 🎨 Fully SwiftUI and easy to customize
 - 🧠 Decoupled: just emits `delta` values — you decide what to do with them
+- 🚀 Smooth momentum decay and natural stopping behavior
+- 🎨 Custom skin support: Apply your own ruler artwork for a fully branded experience
+- 🛑 Clamp limits: minValue and maxValue must be > 0
+- 📏 spanCM defines visible range (must be > 0)

 ---